 - Set realistic expectations.
 Changing your mindset won’t happen overnight and progress isn’t always a straight line.”

 This story was submitted to Love What Matters by Hannah from Austin, TX.
-Follow her on Instagram and TikTok.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here:

 ‘I began ripping my clothes off.
 I stayed home.
 I could have been at the party I’d looked forward to for weeks, but instead, I chose my couch.’: Woman finds self-acceptance after ‘years of hating my body’